linea-it/pzserver/README.md

 ![GitHub Workflow Status](https://img.shields.io/github/actions/workflow/status/linea-it/pzserver/build-documentation.yml?label=docs)
 ![GitHub](https://img.shields.io/github/license/linea-it/pzserver)

-A Python library to access data from the [Photo-z Server](https://pz-server-dev.linea.org.br/).
+A Python library to access data from the LSST [Photo-z Server](https://pz-server-dev.linea.org.br/).

-The Photo-z Server is an online service based on software developed and delivered as part of the in-kind contribution program BRA-LIN, from LIneA to the Rubin Observatory's LSST.
-The Photo-z Server is open source, and the code is available on the GitHub repository [linea-it/pzserver_app](https://github.com/linea-it/pzserver_app).
+The Photo-z (PZ) Server is an online service based on software developed and delivered as part of the in-kind contribution program BRA-LIN, from LIneA to the Legacy Survey of Space and Time (LSST) caried out by the [Rubin Observatory](https://rubinobservatory.org/).
+The PZ Server is an open source project.
+The source code is available on the GitHub repository [linea-it/pzserver_app](https://github.com/linea-it/pzserver_app).

 An overview of this and other contributions is available [here](https://linea-it.github.io/pz-lsst-inkind-doc/).
 The API documentation is available [here](https://linea-it.github.io/pzserver).

+This repo uses the [LINCC's Python Project Template](https://github.com/lincc-frameworks/python-project-template), described in the article: [A Python Project Template for Healthy Scientific Software](https://iopscience.iop.org/article/10.3847/2515-5172/ad4da1).

+---

+## Instructions for developers:

 ### How to validate a PR